 But reading your daily newspaper the right way is easier said than done.
 We know many of you are not habitual readers and have just started with this new activity.
 If you fall under this category and are having trouble adopting it fruitfully in your IAS examination preparations, do not worry, we have you covered.
 You can answer well about different happenings of the country and world in the examination if you read newspapers.

 Based on popular opinion and expert advice, you must read The Hindu for all your local news and news stories.
 Most of the candidates and toppers believe that both of these newspapers are a great source of authentic news.

 The Hindu is the most reliable source of credible news in India, favoured by both aspirants and non-aspirants alike.

-The newspaper might come across as a bit dreary in presentation to the novice reader, but this is your definite one-stop shop for non-trivial, high quality information on what is happening in the country.
+The printed newspaper might come across as a bit dreary in a presentation to the novice reader, but this is your definite one-stop-shop for non-trivial, high-quality information on what is happening in the country.

-Having said that, reading The Hindu like a book will easily take upto 4-5 hours of your time everyday.
-As a Upsc aspirant, we believe you understand the value of time at your disposal.
-Our experts strongly suggest not spending more than 60 minutes on reading newspaper for UPSC everyday.
+Having said that, reading The Hindu like a book will easily take up to 4-5 hours of your time every day.
+As a UPSC aspirant, we believe you understand the value of time at your disposal.
+Our experts strongly suggest not spending more than 60 minutes on reading the newspaper every day.

 How to Read the Newspaper for UPSC?